The best video game openings that will suck you right in

 Developer: 2K Games

 BioShock is revered largely thanks to its setting.
 Rapture is a world that gets its hooks in you, a world that is steeped in despair and depravity.
 The introduction to that world is one that strips away all typical early gameplay elements (like tutorials or UI), leaving you to watch as your plane crashes into the Atlantic.
 Then, as the title card appears and the screams of passengers ring out, you (as the protagonist, Jack) swim to a lighthouse, inside which is a bathysphere (like an elevator submarine.).
-As you descend into the depths of the ocean, a brief voiceover from antagonist Andrew Ryan sets up the creation of the city you're about to see.
+As you descend into the ocean's depths, a brief voiceover from antagonist Andrew Ryan sets up the creation of the city you're about to see.

 Alyssa Mercante is an editor and features writer at GamesRadar based out of Brooklyn, NY.
 Prior to entering the industry, she got her Masters's degree in Modern and Contemporary Literature at Newcastle University with a dissertation focusing on contemporary indie games.
 She spends most of her time playing competitive shooters and in-depth RPGs and was recently on a PAX Panel about the best bars in video games.
 In her spare time Alyssa rescues cats, practices her Italian, and plays soccer.